AttorneyPatrice L. Goldman, Compassionate, Experienced Legal Representation

 Patrice has also written on employment law issues and has served as a contributing editor on the National Employment Discrimination Law treatise and the Rutter Group’s California Practice Guide on Employment Litigation.
 Between 2011 and 2013, Ms. Goldman served as Principal Contributing Editor on the Rutter Group’s California Practice Guide on Employment Litigation.

 She is currently a member of the California Employment Lawyers Association, Bay Area Lawyers for Individual Freedom, and the Marin County Bar Association.
 She serves as a proud member of the Diversity Committee of the California Employment Lawyers Association, co-chair of the Bay Area Cabal/Plaintiff’s Employment Lawyers Association, and Treasurer/Secretary to co-President of the Marin Trial Lawyers Association.

 When she is not advocating for employee rights, Pat loves to spend time with her wife, two teenagers, and two cats.
-Pat plays keyboards with the M6 band (M6 at the Seahorse Memorial Day 2016); downhill skis when she can, watches movies, and enjoys good books.
+Pat plays keyboards with the M6 band (see below); downhill skis when she can, watches movies, and enjoys good books.

 If you would like to discuss your workplace situation with an experienced employment law attorney, please contact Patrice L. Goldman for a free initial consultation.
 We look forward to helping you.